 7. Add water

-Now, add about 60 milliliters of water.
+Now, add about 80 milliliters of water.
 No, this isn’t much.
 The end result will be more like a double espresso than a full mug and that’s how it’s supposed to be.
+You can add a little more water once the level has dropped if you prefer more, slightly lighter coffee.

 Now you have to wait.
 It should take at least three minutes for the filter to stop dripping.
 Three minutes is still on the short end for brew time in a Phin.
 Up to 6 minutes is normal and longer than that isn’t a big problem or even uncommon.